 Grand Canyon Rock Formations

-You cannot find a more comprehensive geologic history of Grand Canyon rock formations than you can on a Grand Canyon bus tour.
+Grand Canyon rock make up some of the most famous formations on Earth.
+You cannot find a more comprehensive geologic history of Grand Canyon rock formations than on a Grand Canyon bus tour.
 While some rock units only appear in certain parts of the canyon, other rocks are scattered throughout the area.

 Each layer of rock represents a time when a specific environment of deposition took place.
 For example, the Kaibab formation creates the rims of the canyon and represents the youngest of canyon layers.
-This formation developed in the warm and shallow seas that enveloped the area around 270 million years ago.
-Reportedly, this development took place even before dinosaurs roamed through the locale and made it a habitat.
-Below the caprock of the formation, the strata become progressively older.
+This formation would develop in the warm, shallow seas in the area around 270 million years ago.
+This development took place before dinosaurs roamed through the locale, making it a habitat.
+Below the caprock of the formation, the strata becomes progressively older.

 The oldest Grand Canyon rock lie about 3,000 feet, or 900 meters below the canyon’s rim inside the Inner Gorge.